princeton-ddss/AudioAndTextBasedSpeakerChangeDetection/README.md

 ### PyAnnote

-PyAnnotate models can be downloaded from the `pyannote3.1` folder in this [Dropbox Link](https://www.dropbox.com/scl/fo/tp2uryaq81sze2l0yuxb9/ACgXWOr7Be1ZZovz7xNSuTs?rlkey=9c2z50pjbjhoo3vz4dbxlmlcf&st=fukejg4l&dl=0).
-To use the these models, replace `<local_path>` with the local parent folder of the downloaded `pyannote3.1` folder in `pyannote3.1/Diarization/config.yaml` and `pyannote3.1/Segmentation/config.yaml`.
+PyAnnote models can be downloaded from the `pyannote3.1` folder in this [Dropbox Link](https://www.dropbox.com/scl/fo/tp2uryaq81sze2l0yuxb9/ACgXWOr7Be1ZZovz7xNSuTs?rlkey=9c2z50pjbjhoo3vz4dbxlmlcf&st=fukejg4l&dl=0).
+To use these models, replace `<local_path>` with the local parent folder of the downloaded `pyannote3.1` folder in `pyannote3.1/Diarization/config.yaml` and `pyannote3.1/Segmentation/config.yaml`.

 ## Usage